Louisville Literary Arts

 Emily Bingham is an historian and author, born in Louisville, Kentucky to the renowned Bingham journalism family.
 No surprise that she decided to be a writer at an early age.
 Emily earned a B.A. in history from Harvard and conducted academic work at University of North Carolina at Chapel Hill.
 She is the best-selling author of Irrepressible: The Jazz Age Life of Henrietta Bingham (2015).
 Since returning to Kentucky, Emily has taught at Centre College in Danville and at Bellarmine University, University of Louisville, and St. Francis High School.
 Her essays, articles, and reviews have appeared in Vogue, The Journal of Southern History, Newsweek, The Wall Street Journal, and New England Review.
 Emilybingham.net

 Lynnell Major Edwards is the co-founder of Louisville Literary Arts and its annual Writer’s Block Festival.
 She is a poet and educator.
-Her publications include the chapbook Kings of the Rock and Roll Hot Shop (Accents, 2014) and three collections of poetry— Covet (October, 2011), The Farmer’s Daughter (2003) and The Highwayman’s Wife (2007), all from Red Hen Press.
+Her publications include This Great Green Valley (Broadstone Books, 2020), the chapbook Kings of the Rock and Roll Hot Shop (Accents, 2014) and three collections of poetry— Covet (October, 2011), The Farmer’s Daughter (2003) and The Highwayman’s Wife (2007), all from Red Hen Press.
 Her work has appeared in Poets Against the War; Raising Our Voices: Oregon Poets Against the War; and numerous literary journals including: Poems & Plays, Southern Poetry Review, Poetry East, and Dos Passos Review.
-She is Associate Professor of English at Spalding University and teaches creative writing at the Carnegie Center for Literacy.
+She is Associate Programs Director and Professor of English with Spalding's School of Creative and Professional Writing. lynnelledwards.wordpress.com

 Gill Holland is a filmmaker, a publisher and a leader in urban revitalization.
 He owns The Group Entertainment LLC, which includes a film production company, talent management division, a music company and an art gallery—The Green Building Gallery in Louisville’s NuLu district.
 Gill has produced more than 100 feature films including Hurricane Streets, which won three Sundance Film Festival awards in 1997.
 His documentary, FLOW: For Love of Water, was short-listed for an Academy Award, Gill is the founder of sonaBLAST Records, an independent record label featuring Ben Sollee, Nerves Junior, Kyle James Hauser, Cheyenne Marie Mize,